 1. How can I save more water from what I used last year?

-Typically 50% or more of residential water use is outdoors.
-To reduce consumption, adjustmenting how your landscape is irrigated will provide the greatest savings.
+Typically more than 50% of residential water use is outdoors.
+To reduce consumption, adjusting how your landscape is watered will provide the greatest savings.
 Of course, replacing your home’s older, water-wasting fixtures will help too.
-Schedule a Water-Wise House Call to learn how to make those irrigation adjustments and other ways to save water.
+Schedule a Water-Wise House Call to learn how to make those sprinkler adjustments and other ways to save water.

 2. How do I know if I have a leak?